near

 Etymology

-From Middle English nere, ner, from Old English nēar (nearer, comparative of nēah (nigh)), influenced by Old Norse nær (near), both originating from Proto-Germanic *nēhwiz (nearer), comparative of the adverb *nēhw (near), from the adjective *nēhwaz, ultimately from Pre-Proto-Germanic *h₂nḗḱwos, a lengthened-grade adjective derived from Proto-Indo-European *h₂neḱ- (to reach).
+From Middle English nere, ner, from Old English nēar (nearer, comparative of nēah (nigh), the superlative would become next), influenced by Old Norse nær (near), both originating from Proto-Germanic *nēhwiz (nearer), comparative of the adverb *nēhw (near), from the adjective *nēhwaz, ultimately from Pre-Proto-Germanic *h₂nḗḱwos, a lengthened-grade adjective derived from Proto-Indo-European *h₂neḱ- (to reach).

 Cognate with Old Frisian niār (nearer), Dutch naar (to, towards), German näher (nearer), Danish nær (near, close), Norwegian nær (near, close) Swedish nära (near, close).
 See also nigh.